jmchilton/swift/README.md

 	VERSION=3.0-SNAPSHOT
 	TARGET=swift-install/bin/swift

-	cp swift/launcher/target/launcher-${VERSION}-all.jar ${TARGET}/launcher.jar
+	cp swift/swift/launcher/target/launcher-${VERSION}-all.jar ${TARGET}/launcher.jar
-	cp swift/sore/target/swift-core-${VERSION}-all.jar ${TARGET}/swift.jar
+	cp swift/swift/core/target/swift-core-${VERSION}-all.jar ${TARGET}/swift.jar
-	cp swift/web/target/swift-ui.war ${TARGET}/swift.war
+	cp swift/swift/web/target/swift-ui.war ${TARGET}/swift.war

-TODO: We would like to simplify this to be ran directly with one maven command.
+(TODO: We would like to simplify this to be ran directly with one maven command.)

+Congratulations!
+You obtained a swift-install folder that you can now distribute and install Swift from.
+Please see

+	swift-install/INSTALL.txt

+for more information on installing Swift.